Maksim2498/c-int-fmt/README.md

 ## Documentation

-You can wether use [online live documentation](https://docs.intstr.fominmv.ru) or build it locally.
+You can wether use [online documentation](https://docs.intstr.fominmv.ru) or build it locally.

 To build documentation locally you must have [Doxygen](https://www.doxygen.nl/) installed.